leoneckert/facemash-workshop/README.md

 Any python module we install with pip, will be installed INTO the virtual enviromnent.
 OpenCV requires the following

 	$ pip install numpy scipy

+OpenCV should now work!
+To test open the interactive python interpreter with `$ python`, and enter `import cv2`.
+No error message should appear.
+Yes?
+Great!

+[6] Install dlib

+With boost and cmake installed (in the installation guide below), this should be easy:

+	$ pip install dlib

+---

+This should be it!
+Now get coding on the project, or use the finished pieces in this repo!

+---